- King’s College London (KCL)

 University of Southern Carolina (USC) is the sponsor for this study and is based in the United States of America.
 KCL will follow all applicable regulations and laws of the United States of America.
 We will be using information you provide through the MAVERICK to undertake this study, and we will act a data controller for this study.
 This means that KCL are responsible for looking after your information and using it properly.

-This study was setup in 2021 by USC, to explore the development of a digital technology platform to support the early service leavers of the USA military.
+This study was setup in 2021 by USC and KCMHR, to explore the development of a digital technology platform to support the early service leavers of the Armed Forces (military).

 What information are we collecting:

 We are interested in collecting information related to your mental health, daily activity, and physical activity.